cpvalente/ontime/DEVELOPMENT.md

 Locally, we would need to run both the React client and the node.js server in development mode

 From the project root, run the following commands
 - __Install the project dependencies__ by running `pnpm i`
-- __Run dev mode__ by running `turbo dev`
+- __Run dev mode__ by running `pnpm turbo dev`

 ### Debugging backend

-To debug backend code in Node.js:

-- Open two separate terminals and navigate to the `apps/client` and `apps/server` directories.
-- In each terminal, run the command `pnpm dev` to start the development servers for both the client and server applications.
+The previous command will start the development servers for both the client, server and electron applications.
+Typically in dev mode we prefer to start these in separate terminals to help with error tracking and debugging.

+We do that by creating two terminals an running
+- __Run the React UI__ by running `pnpm turbo dev --filter=ontime-ui`
+- __Run the nodejs server__ by running `pnpm turbo dev --filter=ontime-server`

-- If you need to set breakpoints and inspect the code execution, enable Node.js inspect mode by running `pnpm dev:inspect`.
+- If you need to set breakpoints and inspect the code execution, enable Node.js inspect mode by running `pnpm turbo dev:inspect --filter=ontime-server`.

 ## TESTING